 MicroStrategy Inc Executive Chairman, 10% Owner Michael Saylor Sells 5,000 Shares

+The insider transaction history for MicroStrategy Inc shows a pattern of sales over the past year, with 0 insider buys and 59 insider sells recorded.

-On the day of the sale, shares of MicroStrategy Inc were trading at $675.84, giving the company a market cap of $12.100 billion.
-The price-earnings ratio stood at 28.01, slightly above the industry median of 27.12 but below the company's historical median price-earnings ratio.
+On the date of the insider's recent sale, shares of MicroStrategy Inc were trading at $691.51, resulting in a market cap of $13.514 billion.

+The company's price-earnings ratio stands at 31.28, above the industry median of 27.7 but below the company's historical median price-earnings ratio.

-According to the GuruFocus Value chart, with a share price of $675.84 and a GF Value of $256.25, MicroStrategy Inc is currently significantly overvalued, with a price-to-GF-Value ratio of 2.64.
+With the current share price of $691.51 and a GuruFocus Value of $255.34, MicroStrategy Inc has a price-to-GF-Value ratio of 2.71, indicating that the stock is Significantly Overvalued according to the GF Value metric.

 The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates provided by Morningstar analysts.